FirespriteLtd/website/site/content/careers/_index.md

         We offer a friendly, inclusive environment where teams and team members are supported, encouraged and trusted to manage their time and workflow.
         Social events are also organised by our internal team with Summer and Christmas outings for the whole company.
-Our studio is situated right in the vibrant heart of Liverpool city centre.
-It’s modern, stylish, and air conditioned, and packed full of the latest cutting-edge technology.
       image:
         alt: What we offer
         src: /images/uploads/whatweoffer.jpg
       title: What we offer
+    - body: >-
+        Our studio is situated right in the vibrant heart of Liverpool city centre.
+It’s modern, stylish, and air conditioned, and packed full of the latest cutting-edge technology.
+All the best cafes, restaurants, bars, and shopping are right on our doorstep, and if you want a change of pace, we are just a stone’s throw from the world-famous Liverpool waterfront.
+      image:
+        alt: Liverpool
+        src: /images/uploads/liverpool2.jpg
+      title: Where we are located
   show: true
   title: We create next generation experiences
   body: >-
-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 100 professional developers (we call ourselves 'Sprites'!) developing incredible experiences on PC and Console platforms.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 130 professional developers (we call ourselves 'Sprites'!) developing incredible experiences for future facing hardware platforms.
 We are in based in the north of the United Kingdom, in the glorious city of Liverpool, home to The Beatles, Football and much more.
 team:
   show: false
   title: The Team